BinaryResearch/lepton/README.md

 ### TODO
- - The binary recomposition feature is experimental.
-It appears to work for the very simple, very small binaries, but modifies the behavior or corrupts the logic of larger or more complex programs.
-Further investigation is required.

  - The ELFExceptions module needs work as it is very basic.

  - The Lepton classes and functions need to be documented